- Discover the ancient sites of Sigiriya, Polonnaruwa & Dambulla

 Visit the National Museum and Zoological Gardens, or take a walk through the city's commercial center, where grand colonial-era buildings stand alongside modern hotels and office structures.
 Stroll the vibrant markets and bazaars in Pettah, then end the evening sampling Sri Lankan specialties at a local restaurant.

 Day 2: Private Transfer to Sigiriya, Climb Sigiriya Rock Fortress

-Your private guide/driver will be waiting this morning to transfer you northeast towards Sigiriya.
+Your private guide/driver will be waiting this morning to transfer you northeast toward Sigiriya.
 Sit back, relax, and enjoy the scenic drive.
-After getting settled into your hotel, spend the afternoon exploring the "eighth wonder of the world" that holds important cultural significance to Sri Lankans.
+After settling into your hotel, spend the afternoon exploring the "eighth wonder of the world" that holds important cultural significance to Sri Lankans.

 The UNESCO-listed Sigiriya rises high out of the surrounding jungle and is home to the remains of an ancient fortress built in the late 5th century CE.
 The name translates to "Lion Rock," a reference to the way visitors traditionally began their final ascent to the top of the monument, passing through the open jaws and throat of a lion.
 Today only the gigantic paws sculpted into the rock remain.
-Climb a series of dramatic stairways to find beautiful water fountains, boulder gardens, frescos, mirror walls, and relics of the castle.
+Climb a series of dramatic stairways to find beautiful water fountains, boulder gardens, frescos, mirror walls, and castle relics.